 - Damage Fees will be Charged to Sponsor.
 Damage of any kind by the guest on-campus will be billed to the student organization and must be paid promptly.

 - Four Week Deadline.
-All roommates and Res Ed staff, including Resident Fellows of impacted communities, must be notified via e-mail at least four weeks prior to the program.
-The following information will need to be collected in a spreadsheet: 1) host first and last name, 2) host SUID #, 3) roommate first and last name, 4) roommate SUID #, 5) residence and room number.
+All roommates and Res Ed staff, including Resident Fellows of impacted communities should be notified via e-mail at least four weeks prior to the program.
+Send the following information in a spreadsheet to OSE and OSE will connect: 1) host first and last name, 2) host SUID #, 3) roommate first and last name, 4) roommate SUID #, 5) residence and room number.

 - Guest Conduct, Emergencies etc. The sponsoring student organization will be responsible for any issues that may arise on or off-campus associated directly with the program.

 - Background Checks.
 If you are hosting minors, two program coordinators from VSO should be background checked.

 For Dorm Hosts

 - Key and Card Access is Not Permitted.
 Hosts are responsible for their guest's entry into and out of the building.

 - Host Bears Responsibility.
 The host is responsible for the guest the entire time on-campus and all scheduled off-campus activities.